NiLuJe/FBInk/README.md

 ![FBInk 1.2.5 on a Kindle 3](https://raw.githubusercontent.com/NiLuJe/FBInk/master/resources/fbink_alpha.png)

-And with a few other fonts, as well as a progress bar...
+Here's a few other fonts, as well as a progress bar...

 ![FBInk 1.6.2 on a Kobo H2O](https://raw.githubusercontent.com/NiLuJe/FBInk/master/resources/fbink_bars.png)